 The Cornish Rex is one of the few cats with curly hair.
-But this is not its only specificity.
+But this is not his only specificity.
 Indeed, he is also one of the cats with big ears.
 He has large ears that seem disproportionate to the rest of his body.

 Very talkative, the Cornish Rex likes to meow for just about anything and everything, which can become annoying in the long run.
-However, his endearing character and his "cat-dog" behavior more than compensate for this small defect!
+However, his endearing character and his "cat-dog" behavior more than compensate for this minor defect!